-Horse-Shaped Capital from Aihole was made by Chalukya king Mangalesha from AD 543 to 568 AD.
+Chalukya king Mangalesha made Horse-Shaped Capital from Aihole from AD 543 to 568 AD.
 It represents a supporting structure for tying horses.

 Elephanta Cave architecture consists of massive walls surrounding it with narrow steps as entrance/ exit across water surrounded by caves cut out of rock look like forts.

 Elephanta is a world heritage site that comes under the protection of the Archeological Survey of India.

 The nearest airport is Chhatrapati Shivaji International Airport at Sahar, about 16 km away.
 Besides this, another closest option would be Juhu Aerodrome which lies only 7km from the site.

 Buses run by BEST ply from CST station and swargate bus stand, plying towards Alibag.
 The caves are located a little away from the main road in Gharapuri or Elephanta Island.
 Tourists can hire taxis to go to this island from the CST station.

 There are boat services from the famous Gateway of India too.

 Best time to visit Elephanta Caves in Mumbai